What is Speak Up?

 How do I access my district’s Speak Up data?

 To view your reports, you will be required to enter your state, school or district name and the Speak Up admin password assigned to your school/district.
-To obtain your admin password, please email the Speak Up Team the name of your school or district and your state.
-We will forward you the admin password or notify the Speak Up contact of record to assist you with your request.
+To obtain your admin password, please click here to access the admin login page.
+Click on “I forgot my password” and enter your email address.
+If your email address is on file, you will be sent your password.

 Where can I find past Speak Up reports?